aws-samples/serverless-samples/apigw-eventbridge-schema-validation/cicd-driven-solution/README.md

 # Automating Event Validation Through Schema Discovery - CI CD Driven Solution

 > [!NOTE]
 > For background information on event validation see the [parent directory](../README.md).
-This solution shares the same CloudFormation deployment as the Lambda driven solution, but has additional deployment configuration and testing steps.
+This solution shares the same CloudFormation deployment as the Lambda driven solution, but has additional deployment configuration and testing steps covered in this README.

 This CI CD driven solution to automating schema validation through API Gateway provides more control over the schema update process.
 In contrast to the Lambda driven solution, the Lambda function does not apply the new schema directly to an API Gateway model.
 Instead, it uses a CI CD pipeline to retrieve new schemas from the EventBridge Registry, applies them to API Gateway and runs integration tests.
 If tests fail, the newly applied schema will be rolled back to a previous version.
 This allows for additional testing and checks before schemas are promoted and enforced for requests.